-- 2.2 There is consensus that one mechanism that is readily available is to require that contributors who are not subject to the jurisdiction of a State Party to put up security for their potential liability to contribute to the HNS Fund. - 2.3 Some correspondents have suggested that detailed requirements for the security must be worked out.
+- 2.5 One mechanism that is readily available is to require that contributors who are not subject to the jurisdiction of a State Party to put up security for their potential liability to contribute to the HNS Fund.
+The objection to this option is mainly that there will be costs for such security. - 2.6 Some correspondents have suggested that detailed requirements for the security must be worked out.
 Others have pointed out that such requirements may be unnecessary, just as there are no detailed requirements as to what is acceptable security under the first tier ("insurance or other financial security, such as the guarantee of a bank or similar financial institution") and just as there is no requirement for security at all for contributors to the second tier that are subject to the jurisdiction of a State Party.
-In any event, no concrete minimum requirements in respect of the quality of the security have been circulated to the correspondence group, probably because it is not generally felt that there is a need for such criteria. - 2.4 It has, however, been suggested that the security should be evaluated by the HNS Fund Secretariat to ensure uniformity.
+In any event, no concrete minimum requirements in respect of the quality of the security have been circulated to the correspondence group. - 2.7 It has, however, been suggested that the security should be evaluated by the HNS Fund Secretariat to ensure uniformity.
 This would also make sense because the security is for claims to be collected by the Fund.
-The HNS Fund could develop standardized forms for bank guarantees, etc. - 2.5 Also the amount of security has been discussed.
+The HNS Fund could develop standardized forms for bank guarantees, etc. - 2.8 Also the amount of security has been discussed.
 A bank guarantee is always limited, while the duty to contribute to the HNS Fund has no specified limit.
-The solution seems to be to require security for the amount that is likely to be due in respect of the LNG cargo if an HNS-event should occur, based on the expected levels of contributing LNG, possible worst case scenarios and the limits of the liability of the HNS Fund.
-The HNS Fund could decide on the amounts per tonne of LNG that such security should amount to. - 2.6 The time span of the security should in the outset extend to contributions to the Fund the year after the discharge of the cargo (Article 19(1)(b) of the HNS Convention).
+The solution seems to be to require security for the amount that is likely to be due in respect of the LNG cargo if an HNS event should occur, based on the expected levels of contributing LNG, possible worst case scenarios and the limits of the liability of the HNS Fund.
+The HNS Fund could decide on the amounts per tonne of LNG that such security should amount to. - 2.9 The time span of the security should in the outset extend to contributions to the Fund the year after the discharge of the cargo (Article 19(1)(b) of the HNS Convention).
 However the HNS Fund may decide to postpone cash calls after a major accident ("or such other year as the Assembly may decide").
-This is similar to the practice of setting up 'major claims funds' in

-- the IOPC Fund.
-In such cases, the security should be automatically prolonged correspondingly. - 2.7 In some cases, a requirement for foreign entities to put up security could be problematic in relation to trade agreements prohibiting trade barriers or in relation to 'most favored nation clauses.'
-Most such provisions would allow well-founded security requirements without a discriminatory purpose, like the ones discussed here.
-However, if trade provisions prove problematic, the security requirement may have to be extended to all LNG cargoes.
+This is similar to the practice of setting up 'major claims funds' in the IOPC Fund.
+In such cases, the security should be automatically prolonged correspondingly. - 2.10 In some cases, a requirement for foreign entities to put up security could be problematic in relation to trade agreements prohibiting trade barriers or in relation to 'most favored nation clauses.
+Many such provisions would allow well-founded security requirements without a discriminatory purpose, like the ones discussed here.